BYU-ODH/yvideo-client/YVideo-Project-Structure.md

 2. Rewrite the Player in 100% React using the react-player library
 3. Fix bugs in managing content, make sure professors mp4 files can be viewed correctly
+		* I think that managing content is fixed

 ### v0.2
 1. Make sure all types of content can be viewed/edited properly